MFSD6L: Orthologs

 Through BLAST sequence analysis, the MFSD6L protein was found to have orthologs in a many mammalian species, especially among primates, and flying foxes.
 There were some orthologs found in the Reptilia and Amphibia classes, albeit not as great in number as in the Mammalia.
 Among fish, there were significantly more orthologs found amongst ray-finned fishes than cartilaginous fishes.
 Additionally, the jaw-less fish, the sea lamprey, was also found to be an ortholog.

 There were also multiple orthologs found amongst invertebrates, such as echinoderms and mollusks.

 No significant orthologs of the MFSD6L protein were found amongst insects; however there were orthologs found in the bacteria.
 Specifically, the Anaerolinea genus, which contains thermophilic bacteria were found to have orthologs with the human protein due to its regions of MFS being identical to MFS regions found in the human protein.
 The following table shows some examples of orthologs of the human MFSD6L.

-Homologous gomains
+Homologous domains

 The main homologous domains found within the MFSD6L protein are the MFS regions.
 Since MFS includes a large amount of solute transporter proteins within its superfamily, there are many MFS proteins that have the same homologous MFS domains.